anuraOS

 What is AnuraOS?

-Section titled “What is AnuraOS?”An entirely local browser “OS” and development environment with complete graphical linux emulation, visually based on chromiumOS.
+Section titled “What is AnuraOS?”An entirely local browser-based “OS” and development environment with complete graphical Linux emulation, visually based on ChromiumOS.
 See a demo here, fully in your browser.

-Anura uses the features of a progressive web app to make its environment work fully offline, providing a virtual filesystem (synced with the linux emulator), a code editor, and a modular and extensible app system.
+Anura uses the features of a PWA (Progressive Web App) to make its environment work fully offline, providing a virtual filesystem (synced with the Linux emulator), a code editor, and a modular and extensible app system.
 You can even edit Anura’s code live while inside of it!

 Anura shows as more of a proof-of-concept with what’s possible on the modern web rather than an actual product.
 However, it proves useful in many actual cases and is a useful educational tool.